Nick and Naomi’s Sabbatical

 We do believe that the church is not simply led by a single pastor, but by a team.
 In particular, as King's grows, there is a need to share responsibility and empower many people – actually us going on sabbatical now is a great opportunity for the church to develop new structures and ways of operating that will fit us for the great future God has for us, so we see this process as essential at this time and part of God's purposes to help us grow as a church community.
 It's also an opportunity for each of us to ask God how he wants to grow in service and faith.

-One of the great blessings of being part of the Salt & Light Advance family of churches (advancechurches.uk) is that we will have great support from beyond King's.
-Mark Eley and Andy O'Connell will be providing direct support to the leadership team, meeting with them and being on the end of phone as needed.
-We are inviting a number of visiting speakers and worship leaders from across Advance to help us on some Sunday mornings – I think it will be a wonderful time of receiving blessing from others.
+One of the great blessings of being part of the Salt & Light Advance family of churches (advancechurches.uk) is the support we receive from beyond King's.
+Mark Eley and Andy O'Connell will be providing direct support to the leadership team, meeting with them and being available whenever needed.
+We are inviting a number of visiting speakers and worship leaders from across Advance on some Sunday mornings – a wonderful opportunity for us to receive from others and be blessed.

 Please do pray for all these people, that the summer term would be a joyful stretch for them.